krish918/kornfl-ex/database/tables.md

 ## Second Server

 Second server contains all the information matrix of stone.
-It relatively smaller and less busy server than the first.
+It is relatively smaller and less busy server than the first. ** Check the second markdown file** in this directory.
-I will soon push it details.

 > Copyright 2012 Krishna Murti